helenst/helenst.github.io/cv.md

 ### Linden Lab - International Billing System (2010)

-Django webservice development on a scalable billing engine for Second Life's payment systems.
+Scalable, concurrent and secure Django webservices running a billing engine for Second Life's payment systems.
+This made the most of my Linux sysadmin and scripting skills and involved a heavy element of TDD, pair programming and peer code review as well as close collaboration with QA.

-* Designed, developed and consumed Python / Django RESTful webservices
-* Focus on scalability, concurrency and security
-* Linux sysadmin & bash scripting
-* TDD, pair programming, peer code review, close collaboration with QA, Scrum / Agile

 ### BBC Social (2008-2009)